NEW YORK (AP) - David Stern returned to the bargaining table Monday and said "nothing" gave him reason for encouragement.

 Players contend that although owners insist they are committed to making a deal, their proposals say otherwise.

-Neither side offered a new one Monday, three months before the Nov.
+Neither side offered a new one Monday, exactly three months before the Nov.
 1 scheduled opening of the regular season that seems more in doubt than ever.

 "It's a tough position to be in," Fisher said.
 "I think Peter, Glen Taylor, Commissioner Stern, Adam Silver are articulating certain things in the room, expressing their desire to get a deal done, but where their proposal lies makes it hard to believe that.